ashaduri/gsmartcontrol/gsmartcontrol/README.txt

 installed automatically by the package manager's dependency resolver.
 Keep in mind that you also need smartmontools to run the program.

-Note: If using the official Windows package, the requirements are listed on GSmartControl's website.

 The following operating systems are supported: